hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-practitioner-intro.md

 Conformance in reverse is not guaranteed, i.e. a resource conforming to [International Patient Access](https://build.fhir.org/ig/HL7/fhir-ipa), [International Patient Summary](http://build.fhir.org/ig/HL7/fhir-ips), or [US Core](http://hl7.org/fhir/us/core) **MAY NOT** conform to AU Core.

 ### Gender Identity and related concepts

 Gender Identity (GI)

-By making Individual Gender Identity a Must Support data element, this profile explicitly supports representation and exchange of the Gender Identity (GI) data element (as defined in the [Gender Harmony - Sex and Gender Representation, Edition 1 Implementation Guide from HL7 International](https://hl7.org/xprod/ig/uv/gender-harmony/index.html)).
+By making Individual Gender Identity a Must Support data element, this profile explicitly supports representation and exchange of the Gender Identity data element (as defined in the [ HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)).

 Pronouns

-By making Individual Pronouns a Must Support data element, this profile explicitly supports representation and exchange of the Pronouns data element (as defined in the [Gender Harmony - Sex and Gender Representation, Edition 1 Implementation Guide from HL7 International](https://hl7.org/xprod/ig/uv/gender-harmony/index.html)).
+By making Individual Pronouns a Must Support data element, this profile explicitly supports representation and exchange of the Pronouns data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)).

 ### Profile specific implementation guidance
 - When constructing an address